kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-Use `NominatedNodeName` to express pod placement, expected by the scheduler or expected by other components.
+Use `NominatedNodeName` to express pod placement, expected by the scheduler.

 Besides of using `NominatedNodeName` to indicate ongoing preemption, the scheduler can specify it at the beginning of a binding cycle to show an expected pod placement to other components.
-And, also other components can put `NominatedNodeName` on pending pods to indicate the pod is preferred to be scheduled on a specific node.

 ## Motivation